ek9852/log_unsafe_signal_handler/README.md

 ## ALOGE is not safe in signal handler
 This demostrate that logging event to logcat buffer in signal handler is not safe and can deadlock the process in Android.
+(This should be fixed in latest Android release)

 ## Usage